 (b) whether the method of entry is a “system” entry, being either a system 4-5 or a system 7-20, depending on the number of selected numbers in each completed game board.

-(4) In addition to allowing an entry for a particular draw or draws, the Commission may allow a Saturday Lotto entry to be for 2, 5 or 10 consecutive weeks, and the subscriber must indicate, in the appropriate manner, which (if any) of the allowed options they wish to exercise.
+(4) In addition to allowing an entry for a particular draw or draws, the Commission may allow a Saturday Lotto entry to be for up to 10 consecutive weeks and, where offered, the subscriber must specify how many consecutive weeks they wish to enter.

 (5) If a subscriber selects, in each completed game board on the playslip —